 Specify the name of (horizontal) JFM.
-If specified JFM has not been loaded, LuaT_EX-ja search and load a file named $jfm-\langle name \rangle$. lua.
+If specified JFM has not been loaded, LuaT_EX-ja search and load a file named jfm-(name).lua.

-The following horizontal JFMs are shipped with LuaTEX-ja:
+The following horizontal JFMs are shipped with LuaT_EX-ja:

-jfm-ujis.lua A standard horizontal JFM in LuaT_EX-ja.
+- jfm-ujis.lua A standard horizontal JFM in LuaT_EX-ja.
 This JFM is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in upT_EX.
-When you are going to use the luatexja-otf package, you should use this JFM.
+When you are going to use the luatexja-otf package, you should use this JFM. - jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTEX.
+A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles. - jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTEX.